khalilouardini/drug-price-prediction/README.md

 ## 2. Instructions

 ### Running predictions
-First make sure you have a directory with all the data (train and test).
-By default all the data is in `exploration/data/`.
+First make sure you have a directory with all the data - train and test.
+By default all the data is in `exploration/data/`

 We can select hyperparameters from the command line:
 -   `--data_dir`: Path to the data directory
--   `--model`: Model to train (Random Forest or XGBoost)
+-   `--model`: Model to train [Random Forest or XGBoost]
--   `--n_estimators`: Number of estimators in our ensembling model (number of decision trees)
+-   `--n_estimators`: Number of estimators in our ensembling model [number of decision trees]
--   `--do_hyperopt`: Whether to run hyperparameter tuning (random search)
+-   `--do_hyperopt`: Whether to run hyperparameter tuning [random search]
 -   `--run_inference`: Whether to run inference on test set

 You can also run `drug_price_prediction --help` in the commande line.